ApolloAuto/apollo/docs/01_Installation Instructions/how_to_setup_dual_ipc.md

  - Clone Apollo 3.5 Github code on both of IPCs

 ### Clone and install linux PTP
-  Install PTP utility and synchorize the system time on both of IPCs.
+  Install PTP utility and synchronize the system time on both of IPCs.

   ```sh
     git clone https://github.com/richardcochran/linuxptp.git